Caregiver: Surviving Covid19 Coronavirus

 I went back to the waiting room and started texting people who live around the block on how to get a cab.
 It was then that my husband texted me again and said that he was going to be admitted.
 That wasn’t part of the plan.
 I looked around trying to figure out how to sneak back into the unit.

 I had a patient bracelet on me, so I wasn’t suspect.
 The doors opened wide and took time to close back in.
 Sneaking in was the easy part.
 Finding him again required remembering how I walked out.
 When I found him, I stood outside again.
 A nurse told me to go inside and keep the door closed.
-I forget that it was a unit for those who already have the virus.
+I forgot that it was a unit for those who already have the virus.
 I took pictures of everything I could.
 I even videotaped the whole room.
 I saw an outlet on the wall next to the bed.
 I asked my husband where his charger was.
 I immediately took it from his bag, and plugged in his phone.
 I had been worried about him losing batt.
 I usually carry two portable batteries with me, but I left them at home.
 But the charger cord was long enough for his phone to be on his side.
 The goal was to maintain contact at all costs.

 Another nurse saw me inside and screamed at me to get out.
 She said only people with PPE could be in there.
 What did she think I was wearing?